Visiting International Student Registration

 How many summer courses can I take?

 Summer Term is comprised of two, six-week summer sessions.
 A full course load in a standard six-week session at Boston University Summer Term is eight semester credits (generally two courses).
 As a visiting international student, the number of credits you may enroll in is determined by your visa type.
 Please visit our Visa Information page to learn more.

 How do I register?

-International enrollment forms for Summer Term are now available.
-To begin the registration process, please visit our How to Register page.
+To learn about the registration process, please visit our How to Register page.

 All Summer Term courses are assigned a college and departmental code, a three-digit course number, and a section identifier.
 For example, CAS EC 101S A1 means that the course is offered in the College of Arts & Sciences (CAS), by the Economics Department (EC).
 The course number 101 indicates it is an introductory course, the S indicates it is a summer course, and section A1 indicates it is offered in Summer 1.
 Please see Course Codes & Numbers for further information on the numbering system.

-Charges for tuition and fees will appear on your student account soon after you register for classes.
+Charges for tuition and fees will appear on your student account soon after you register for courses.
 These charges will remain, and you will be responsible for payment, unless you officially withdraw or drop your course(s) by the published deadlines.
-See the Tuition & Fees section for additional payment information.
+See the Tuition, Fees, & Payment section for additional payment information.